-The electrode should be cleaned periodically.
+The electrodes should be cleaned periodically.
 The frequency required will vary by installation.
-In a new installation, it is recommended that the electrode be cleaned after two weeks of service.
-To determine how often the electrode must be cleaned, follow the procedure below.
+In a new installation, it is recommended that the electrodes be cleaned after two weeks of service.
+To determine how often the electrodes must be cleaned, follow the procedure below.

 - 1. Read and record the conductivity. - 2.
-Remove, clean and replace the conductivity electrode in the process. - 3.
+Remove, clean and replace the conductivity electrodes in the process. - 3.
 Read conductivity and compare with the reading in step 1 above.

-If the variance in readings is greater than 5%, increase the frequency of electrode cleaning.
-If there is less than 5% change in the reading, the electrode was not dirty and can be cleaned less often.
+If the variance in readings is greater than 5%, increase the frequency of electrodes cleaning.
+If there is less than 5% change in the reading, the electrodes were not dirty and can be cleaned less often.